Resistance Training for Fat Loss: Why It Works and How to Start

 • Resistance Bands: Portable, versatile tools for strength workouts.

-Unlike traditional cardio, resistance training not only burns calories during the workout but also elevates your metabolism long after.
+Unlike traditional cardio, resistance training not only burns calories during the workout but also elevates your metabolism long after by helping you put on muscle mass.

-Why Resistance Training Is Superior for Fat Loss
+Why Resistance Training Is So Effective for Fat Loss

 Muscle is metabolically active tissue, meaning the more muscle you have, the more calories your body burns at rest.
 Resistance training builds muscle, directly increasing your BMR and enhancing fat loss even when you’re not exercising.